 Joburg Ballet stages four full productions a year, as well as shorter ballets choreographed by their very own dancers.
 In 2019, they lit up Joburg stages with Sleeping Beauty, Snow White, Unbound and Giselle.
 The company also travels across South Africa, visiting communities who may have never encountered ballet before.
-Presenting snippets of their productions, they offer these audiences an intimate encounter with much-loved characters such as Giselle, Odette and Snow White.
+Presenting snippets of their productions, they offer these audiences an intimate encounter with much-loved characters, such as Giselle, Odette and Snow White.

 But, Joburg Ballet is far more than just a professional ballet company.
-A registered charity organisation, the company works in underprivileged communities around Johannesburg.
+As a registered charity organisation, the company works in underprivileged communities around Johannesburg.
 Bringing the joy of dance to children and adults alike, Joburg Ballet strives to endear the art of ballet to new audiences.
 However, the love of dance alone cannot keep them afloat.
 Relying on generous donations, ticket sales and support from their fans, Joburg Ballet balances the scale of financing productions, staff salaries and purchasing equipment.

 Show Your Support

-Friends of the Ballet
+Friends Of The Ballet

 Friends of the Ballet is an organisation for the loyal supporters of the Joburg Ballet.
 Their motto, ‘Growing Ballet‘, represents their goal to build awareness around the importance of the ballet.
 A non-profit organization, FOTB raises funds via membership, the Friends Merchandise Table and an annual fundraising event.
 They also host informative talks about ballet, discussions with choreographers, dancers and musicians, allowing new fans to experience all the magic behind the scenes.